macro21KGB/create-datapack/README.md

 A minecraft:air

 ```
-the structre-generator module will create in the function folder a new file named "templatefilenamehere".mcfunction
+the structure-generator module will create in the functions folder a new file named "templatefilenamehere".mcfunction

 Also, yeah i can do some check and convert some commands in fill, ecc.. but for now is good enough.

 ## Info

-You can create all possible files with this system, The **location in the datapack folder structure** part is without error handling so be careful.
+You can create all possible files with the template system, The **location in the datapack folder structure** part is without error handling so be careful.

 All the folder paths can be found on the [wiki](https://minecraft.fandom.com/wiki/Data_Pack) and as shown in the example you can create sub folders and **extensions are added automatically**